 'Concerning rise' in number of middle-aged adults dying in the UK not a 'pandemic hangover'

-The rise in excess deaths reported since the end of the pandemic are not the result of a 'pandemic hangover' but instead part of a longer-term trend, according to new research from the University of Aberdeen.
+The rise in excess deaths reported since the end of the pandemic is not the result of a 'pandemic hangover' but instead part of a longer-term trend, according to new research from the University of Aberdeen.

 After the Covid-19 pandemic, many countries, including the UK, continued to experience higher-than-expected mortality rates.
 This rise is commonly attributed to the pandemic’s effects on health and healthcare.